kkrt-labs/cairo-vm-ts/README.md

     end

 ```
 - **Overview**: The Cairo VM TS Flow diagram illustrates the interconnectivity and operational dynamics of the various classes within the Cairo VM TypeScript implementation.
 It showcases how each class contributes to the overall functioning of the VM, detailing the interactions between the VirtualMachine, RunContext, MemorySegmentManager, Memory, and CairoRunner classes.
-This flowchart is an invaluable tool for understanding the architecture and inner workings of the Cairo VM, highlighting the orchestration of instruction execution, memory management, and execution control within this sophisticated virtual environment.
+This flowchart is a tool for understanding the architecture and inner workings of the Cairo VM, highlighting the orchestration of instruction execution, memory management, and execution control within this sophisticated virtual environment.